 Are venue hiring bookings continuing?

 Yes, eventually.
-We envisage opening the Jasmine Suite for bookings mid-late September.
 Check our Venue Hire webpage for the most up to date information.

 Can I pay with cash in the shop?